 Sternberg's Theory Of Love

-Who Is Sternberg, Anyway?
+Who Is Sternberg?

-R.J.
-Sternberg is a professor in the College of Human Ecology at Cornell University, as well as an honorary professor in Germany at Heidelberg University.
-He has also served as a university president and a provost, and he held the Chair of Ethical Leadership for the George Kaiser Family Foundation.
+RJ Sternberg is a professor in the College of Human Ecology at Cornell University and an honorary professor at Germany's Heidelberg University.
+He has also served as a university president and a provost and held the chair of ethical leadership for the George Kaiser Family Foundation.

 What Is Sternberg's Triangular Theory Of Love?

 The Sternberg theory of love is based on the image of a triangle.
 The triangle represents the concept of love, and each point is a different aspect of love.
 Sternberg states that you don't need all three elements in any one relationship, but the totality of the concept of love includes all three points of the triangle.

 According to the Sternberg triangular theory of love, the three aspects of love are intimacy, passion, and decision or commitment.
 Like a triangle, the love represented by these components may have different dimensions and different types of balance.

 At the top of the triangle is intimacy, one of the three potential components of love in close relationships.
 Intimacy may bring feelings of warmth and affection.
 You may gain intimacy as you emotionally invest in the relationship.
 You might have some control over the intimacy you feel, but you often don't wholly control these feelings.